clay/clay-kiln/docs/editing-components.md

 * **validate.max** - maximum number (for numerical inputs) or length (for text and array inputs) that the field must not exceed
 * **validate.pattern** - regex pattern, for text inputs

-{% hint style="info" %}

-#### Min and Max Validation
+>#### Min and Max Validation

-`min` and `max` validation only runs if the field is filled out.
+>`min` and `max` validation only run if the field is filled out.
 This differentiates it from the `required` validation, which specifies that a field _must_ be filled out to be valid.
 Thus, it is possible to have an optional field that, _if_ it is filled out, must have more/less than _x items_ or a value greater/less than _y_.

-{% endhint %}

 Validation rules may also have custom error messages, that will appear in the same place as the help text.
 If you do not specify a message, default error messages will appear.